Lost with vacuum cleaner features? We cleaned up this mess!

 All about accessories

 In this section, I’ll cover 10 features you need to understand to choose the best vacuum cleaner for you.

-So if you are looking for demystifying vacuum cleaner, you’ll love my features selection guide.
+So if you are looking for a demystifying vacuum cleaner, you’ll love my features selection guide.

 Brush rolls work exceptionally well on carpets.